 Have you ever wondered what the big deal is about flax seeds?
-Most likely you’ve heard a whole host of health professionals and nutritionists talking about this super-powerful plant-based food.
+Most likely, you’ve heard a whole host of health professionals and nutritionists talking about this super-powerful plant-based food.
 And for good reason!
-Not only are flax seeds one of the most splendid sources of plant-based dietary fiber — keeps you regular! — but flax seeds are also one of the only natural, plant-based sources of omega-3 fatty acids.
-In fact, flax seeds are mostly recognized for these high levels of lovely fatty acids.
+Not only are flax seeds one of the most splendid sources of plant-based dietary fiber, but flax seeds are also one of the only natural, plant-based sources of omega-3 fatty acids.
+Flax seeds are mostly recognized for these high levels of lovely fatty acids.

 Let’s take a moment and perform a deep dive into flaxseed oil and why it may be a better option for you than fish oil!

 As you may have guessed, flaxseed oil comes from flaxseed.
 Specifically, the oil — also called linseed oil — is cold-pressed from ripened flaxseeds.
 So, what exactly is flax?
 To start, it’s “one of the oldest cultivated crops, having been grown since the beginning of civilization” — linen made from flax has been found in “burial chambers dating back to about 3000 B.C.”
 This blue-flowering plant “grows best in cool climates with long periods of daylight” was first “domesticated in the Fertile Crescent” but is native to the area “extending from the eastern Mediterranean to India.”

 Jump forward a couple of thousand years and you’ll find flax introduced to the states by colonists.
 While flax was used for clothing and livestock feed, flaxseed oil began to become popularized for use in paintings.
 As the uses for flaxseed — especially the discovery of the nutritional and health benefits — became more evident, flax began to be cultivated in the states on a more permanent basis, primarily in North and South Dakota, Montana, and Minnesota.